SirPhemmiey/fct/IDEAS.md

 - I applied the principle and idea of LRU.

 - The Cache Capacity is configurable and passed from the environment variable.
+So the capacity is set when the `CacheService` class gets instantiated.

 - OOP Paradigm was used